Skip to main content

 Nutritional factors can significantly influence SHBG levels.
 Diets that are chronically low in protein or high in refined carbohydrates, leading to elevated insulin, tend to suppress SHBG production in the liver.
 This might initially seem beneficial, as it would increase the amount of free testosterone.
 However, the body’s endocrine system relies on balance.

 In women, low SHBG can lead to an excess of free androgens, contributing to symptoms like acne, hirsutism, and PCOS.
-In men, while very high SHBG is problematic (as it binds too much testosterone), the chronically low SHBG state associated with is often a marker of poor metabolic health.
+In men, while very high SHBG is problematic (as it binds too much testosterone), the chronically low SHBG state associated with insulin resistance is often a marker of poor metabolic health.

 A wellness program’s nutritional advice that fails to consider the impact on these transport proteins overlooks a critical layer of hormonal regulation.
 It focuses solely on production, ignoring the equally important aspect of bioavailability.